MostafaH04/MostafaH04/README.md

 # 😎 Hey!<br />

 I am Mostafa Hussein, I have a passion for engineering, coding, working with hardware.
-To add on, I mainly enjoy using Arduino, making circuits, and coding .
+To add on, I mainly enjoy using Arduino, making circuits, and coding.
 Currently, I am exploring a few python libraries, such as PyFirmata, OpenCV, tensorflow, and more.
 Other than that, I enjoy mathematics, physics, computer science, and computer engineering! <br/><br/>

 [![MostafaH04's GitHub stats](https://github-readme-stats.vercel.app/api?username=MostafaH04&theme=tokyonight&hide=prs,issues&hide_border=true&border_radius=0&count_private=true)](https://github.com/MostafaH04)